-Edit March 18, 2020 – For those here amidst the current coronavirus outbreak – some links in the article below link to bidets that are SOLD OUT.
-I will work to update as I get a chance.
+Edit April 14, 2020 – For those here amidst the current coronavirus outbreak – some links in the article below link to bidets that are SOLD OUT.
 That being said, here are my suggestions for best bidets THAT ARE STILL AVAILABLE.
 Amazon warehouses have stopped the resupply of non-essentials – get ’em while they’re hot.

 - Brondell Thinline SimpleSpa under $70 most retailers.
 Slips right under your toilet seat.
 Easy, convenient, cleans butts like a champ.

 - TOTO C100 Best all around mid-range bidet seat.
 Better value than the C200.
 Around $300 – lasts a lifetime and NO MORE TOILET PAPER

 - TOTO S550e Best all around bidet seat.
 ALL the bells and whistles.

 The world of bidets can be surprisingly vast and confusing, so how do you know you’re picking the right one?

 Do you wipe too much?
 Can’t get that booty clean without half a roll of toilet paper?
 Well, most bidets can solve this problem, but they all do it in different ways.

 Strangely, bidets aren’t very popular in North America, unlike much of the world, so most people here haven’t had a chance to try one.
 That can make for a tough time when it comes to making purchase decisions.